The leadership of Shaping the Parish is made up of trainers who are all congregational and/or organization development practitioners.

 Susan Latimer brings keen intuition, strong analytical skills, and advanced work in emotional intelligence to her work as a trainer.
 She has served 18 years as a parish priest in congregations of various sizes, and as a congregational consultant in the Diocese of Maine.
 Passionate about healthy congregations and healthy leaders, she enjoys creating a safe space in which people may be enabled to make needed changes.
 Susan is from the Diocese of Southwest Flordia.

 Richard Downing served as the rector of St. James, Capital Hill in DC for many years.
 He brings experience as a spiritual guide and diocesan leader.
 He founded and later conducted the Church Development Institute in the Diocese of Washington.

 Dickie lives in Wilmington, DE

 Liz Tunney brings 29 years of corporate experience in process improvement, facilitation, and organization development.
 Liz provides methods and tools for bringing the people in organizations together to manage and improve their life and mission.
 She is committed to empowering people through competence in group process.
 She has done consulting and training in parishes in the Diocese of Western Massachusetts and is a trainer in CDI and LTI.
-She is now a senior at General Seminary.
+She is a priest in the Diocese of Long Island.